 Bayonet Scythe.
 Melee Weapon Attack: +7 to hit, reach 5ft., one creature.
 Hit 11 (2d6 + 4) slashing damage.

-Revolver.
+Death Revolver.
 Ranged Weapon Attack: +6 to hit, range 60ft./180ft., one creature.
-Hit: 12 (2d8 + 3) acid damage.
+Hit: 12 (2d8 + 3) necrotic damage.
 The target must also make a (DC 16) Constitution saving throw or have their speed reduced by half until the start of their next turn.

 The ‘Glom, short for conglomerate, is a mixture of undead corpses fused through unholy magic.
 It sloshes and slinks across the land, looking for more bodies to consume to make it stronger.
 It’s a single-minded killer obsessed with strength at the cost of any living or dead creature it might find.
 Its disgusting features have a habit of inducing terror in all that gaze upon it.

 STR 16 (+3) DEX 13 (+1) CON 16 (+3) INT 5 (-3) WIS 12 (+1) CHA 7 (-2)

 Aura of Fear.
 Any creature that enters or starts its turn within 60ft. of the ‘glom must make a (DC 14) Wisdom saving throw.
 Upon failure, they are frightened to upwards to 1 hour.
 At the end of its turn, it may attempt a new save.
 If the target ends its fear effect, it is immune to it for up to 24 hours.

 False Appearance.
 While motionless, the ‘glom looks like indistinguishable from an ordinary pile of corpses.